SergiioMD/LOB-ML/README.md

 ## Features

-- **Flexible LOB(Limit Order Book)** it supports market and limit orders incluing time and ID'2
+- **Flexible LOB** it supports market and limit orders incluing timestamps and unique ID's
-- **Avellaneda-Stoikov** Classical risk-averse market making
+- **Avellaneda-Stoikov** classical risk-averse market making
 - **Multi-Agent** Having different agents that operate over the same market concluding in the evaluation of diferent startegies
-- **Future ML Integration**: Designing a self-learning model that operates in the market as an agent
+- **Future ML Integration**: design a self-learning agent capable of operating in the market autonomously

-## Real World incoroporation Modifications
+## Real World integration (Planned Modifications)

-Looking forward to incorporate the model when it is more advanced to the real world, therefore here are some of the ongoing modifiactions
+Making the simulator applicable for real-world trading

-- Market API's incorporation, Live Market Feeds using Web-Socket for a lower latency
+- **Market API's** incorporation and **Live Market Feeds** using Web-Socket for a lower latency
-- Training ML agents with real World Data (**backtesting**) +
+- Training ML agents with real-world data (**backtesting**)
-- Adding new strategies such as **position limits, Stop-Loss, Take-Profit, Capital Allocation, Slipapage and Transactions**
+- Incorporating **risk management tools**: position limits, stop-loss, take-profit, capital allocation, slippage, and transaction costs
-- Looking forward to having a Lower Latencie to be able to replicate HFT strategies
+- Optimizing for **ultra-low latencie** to replicate HFT
 - Advanced Order Execution
 - Monitoring and Loggin

+## Future Work
+- Expand the simulator with additional **quantitative strategies**
+- Integrate **deep reinforcement learning agents** to act as adaptive market participants.
+- Conduct **stress tests** and **scenario analysis** to evaluate strategy robustness